-Here are 10 drone 3D photogrammetry and photogram tips for the beginner or anyone thinking about using their drone to create 3D models, photogrammetry maps and Digital Elevation Models (DEMS).
+Here are 10 drone 3D photogrammetry and photogram tips for the beginner or anyone using their drone to create 3D models, photogrammetry maps and Digital Elevation Models (DEMS).

 What is great about creating 3D photogrammetry images is that you don’t need any special sensors on your drone.
 Just a normal camera.

 Now, to create great 3D photogrammetry models and maps (output) you need to collect accurate clear photos (input).
-So a quality drone and camera is essential along with the 3D software to mesh your photos together.
+So a quality drone and camera is essential, along with quality 3D software to mesh your photos together.

 For real geological surveying, you need a high quality camera which can take photos at exact intervals of say 0.5 or 1.0 second intervals.
 You also need a drone which has the best gyroscope, IMU and controllers to fly smoothly.
 It is also very beneficial if your drone has waypoint navigation.

-In the below 3D photogrammetry tips article, the Mavic Pro which is the latest drone from DJI was used.
+In the below 3D photogrammetry tips, the Mavic Pro, which is the latest drone from DJI was used.
 It flies super smooth indoors and outdoors.
-So you can use the Mavic Pro to fly around sculptures indoors and create 3D images etc. The Mavic when flying outdoors has a number of intelligent flight modes and collision avoidance sensors which makes it an excellent choice for your aerial photogrammetry work.
+The Mavic when flying outdoors has a number of intelligent flight modes and collision avoidance sensors which makes it an excellent choice for your aerial photogrammetry work.

 Another top drone which has everything you need for photogrammetry and professional filming in the DJI Phantom 4 Pro.
 It has a 4k camera, excellent stabilization and many intelligent flight modes.

 There are tremendous opportunities for anyone who is able to create professional 3D photogrammetry models and photogram images.
 With a quality drone, the right software and some practice, you too can become a 3D photogrammetry and photogram expert.